 On the other hand, the Federal Government's restrictions on non-essential travel have prompted many Australian retailers to close their physical locations due to lack of foot traffic and continue operating online only.
 These restrictions are expected to boost demand from online shopping when Australians need to make purchases.
 Products purchased online are generally delivered by subdivision operators, boosting demand for industry services.
 Rising demand for online shopping has led to a sharp increase in the volume of parcels requiring delivery.
 This trend has prompted Australia Post to announce its intention to reduce metropolitan letter deliveries to once every second day, allowing the company to focus on parcel delivery.
-The company has also announced that it would no longer commit to next-day delivery services.
+Additionally, the company has also announced that it would no longer commit to next-day delivery services.
+Australia Post is the dominant player in the subdivision.
+Consequently, the company is expected to improve revenue and profitability in the current year.
 Overall, increased demand from consumers is expected to offset reduced demand from commercial clients.